CaesarXInsanium/ComputerSystemsProgrammerPrespectiveNotes/src/03machine_representation.md

 # Machine Level Representation of programs

-We see a review on what computrerts do.
+We see a review on what computers do.
 Computer work by executing machine code instructions and applying them on data.
-Machine code is data and a is generated from a source file using a compiler.
+Machine code is data and an is generated from a source file using a compiler.
 In C this process goes as follows

 1. Text file, source